vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/29_GREECE_AND_THE_PHILOSOPHY_OF_INDIA.md

 613

 the contentions of Barua and others, the use of syllogism from the theoretical exposition.
-A similar error, as has been seen, has led Bürk and Garbe to hold that at the time of the Taittiriya Samhita the Pythagorean problem was known, when in truth all that is recorded is the correct measurement of the sides of a right-angled triangle.
+A similar error, as has been seen, has led Būrk and Garbe to hold that at the time of the Taittiriya Samhita the Pythagorean problem was known, when in truth all that is recorded is the correct measurement of the sides of a right-angled triangle.

 We have in fact to admit that the human spirit, in virtue of its character, is able to produce in different parts of the world systems which agree in large measure, without borrowing by one side from the other.
 The stress laid in the cave metaphor in the Republic by Plato, as by Parmenides, on the relative unreality of the world of sense and experience bears a certain similarity to the conception of the Brahman as alone real, but Plato was the inheritor of the Sophists and Sokrates, and as a result his philosophy is something vitally distinct from any known to India.
 The metaphor of the chariot and its steeds in the Phaidros has, as we have seen, an interesting parallel in the Katha, but the details of the two are perfectly distinct, for Plato uses the con- ception to illustrate the struggle between the rational and the irrational elements in the soul, and his distinction of Ovμós and miluuia has no real parallel in the Upanisads.
 In the Bṛhadaranyaka Upanisad1 we hear of procreation as the result of the desire for reunion of the two halves of the primitive being, divided by Prajapati into man and woman.
 The brilliant myth in the Symposion of Plato has been compared by Deussen,2 who argues that the view departs from truth merely in that it places in the past what lies in the future, for the being that brings together man and woman is the child that is to be born.
 The two passages must certainly be independent, and afford an excellent instance of what parallelisms can be adduced.